privacyguides/privacyguides.org/docs/os/macos-overview.md

 There are a few notable privacy concerns with macOS that you should consider.
 These pertain to the operating system itself, and not Apple's other apps and services.

-### Activation Lock

-Brand new Apple silicon devices can be set up without an internet connection.
-However, recovering or resetting your Mac will **require** an internet connection to Apple's servers to check against the Activation Lock database of lost or stolen devices.

 ### App Revocation Checks

 macOS performs online checks when you open an app to verify whether an app contains known malware, and whether the developer’s signing certificate is revoked.